Frequently Asked Questions

 What else will my child be doing besides coding?

 We will be teaching the girls about the importance of internet safety, privacy, and online kindness.
-We will also be teaching the girls about gender equity, feminism, and future paths they can take to advance their education in computer science fields (both in school and in the workforce).
+We will also be teaching the girls about gender equity, feminism, racial equity, and future paths they can take to advance their education in computer science fields (both in school and in the workforce).
 Finally, we will be breaking up lessons with fun team building activities, such as bracelet making and mindfulness training.

 Email us firstname.lastname@example.org, and we will get back to you in 2-3 business days.